 Restocking activities have taken into account the recommendation by AC 29 which stated that restocking has to be conducted while minimizing genetic mixing.
 Currently, BCF restocking activities follow the Banggai Cardinalfish (Pterapogon kauderni) Rehabilitation Guidelines that have been published, with ISSBN number: 978-602-53618-4-5 (Figure 4).
 The guidelines consist of two parts, namely restocking BCF, which is focused on the recovery of BCF population in their original (endemic) distribution areas with consideration to the genetic characteristics of BCF, and rehabilitation of BCF microhabitat.
-These guidelines are currently being further developed into two separate technical guidelines, namely technical guidelines on BCF Microhabitat Rehabilitation, and technical guidelines on BCF Restocking.
-These technical guidelines are planned to be formalized under Director General Marine Spatial Management Decree.
+These guidelines are then further developed into two separate technical guidelines, namely technical guidelines on BCF Microhabitat Rehabilitation and technical guidelines on BCF Restocking (Figure 5), which is currently still in the process to be formalized under Director General Marine Spatial Management Decree.